mohibullahkamal/react-graphql-recipes/README.md

 - React and GraphQL (Apollo Boost) in Frontend,
 - Express, and MongoDB in the Backend.

 ---

  *`Full Disclosure: I followed the Awesome Udemy course by Reed Barger (Full-Stack React with GraphQL and Apollo Boost ).
-He is a great teacher and I got exposure to Real World Full Stack Web App Development.`*
+He is a great teacher.
+This Project gained me valuable experience in Real World Full Stack Web App Development.`*